Indoor Seed Starting Made Easy

 The most common things to start your seeds in are either individual pots or seed trays.
 You want to start with fresh, new, sterilized containers as soil borne diseases can live from year to year and may damage your seeds before they even have a chance.
-Biodegradable coir pots, such as Wonder Soil 3.5” Coir Pots with Wafers, make transplant shock to the seedlings non-existent.
+Biodegradable pots such as CowPots or Wonder Soil Coir Pots make planting easy, without any transplant shock.
 The pots simply degrade into the soil and there are no plastic pots to store for next year.
 Plants typically establish faster and produce higher yields.

 Fertilizers and Soil Mixes

 Fertilizers are not needed in the germination process of seed starting.
 Seeds have all the nutrients they need to get them going until their first true leaf has grown.
 Once the leaves are showing that the nutrients have been depleted is when fertilizers should be applied.
-There are many options when it comes to fertilizers such as slow-release, root boosters, and organic.
+There are many options when it comes to fertilizers such as slow-release, root boosters and organic.
 Just make sure to follow the instructions on each type of fertilizer, as you don't want to put too much on your new tender seedlings and burn them.

 Heat Mats, Ventilation, Domes and Grow Lights

 A heat mat can be used with both pots and trays and come in multiple sizes to accommodate any space you have.
 Seeds need to be at a certain temperature to germinate.
 Most seeds have a range from 65-85 degrees Fahrenheit, although some can germinate as low as 45 degrees.
 The heat mat warms your soil to the desired temperature so that seeds germinate before the possibility of damping off (fungal disease) can kill them.
 The quicker the seeds germinate, the sooner you can have fresh food!
-Hydrofarm Seedling Heat Mats come in four different sizes to fit any space, allowing you to grow on your windowsill, in the basement, garage or a hobby greenhouse.
+Hydrofarm Seedling Heat Mats come in four different sizes to fit any space, allowing you to grow on your windowsill, in the basement, garage or a backyard greenhouse.

 Ventilation and domes are needed to keep humidity for the seedlings and also to create a good environment with airflow.
 Once again, both of these are needed to keep damping off at bay.
 When the seedlings have emerged from the soil, keep them covered with a dome, giving seedlings the humidity they need to continue growing.
 Even though the seeds need humidity, they also need good air circulation and ventilation.
 Once a day, remove the dome to make sure the plants are moist and haven't dried out.
 Leave the dome off for a bit to give them some air.
 Remember, plants are living, breathing things and need oxygen just like we do.
 Some even suggest using a fan to increase air circulation and to help with preventing damping off.